Good Vibes Need Hard Boundaries

 It never did.

-The second time, I stripped everything back.
-No PostgreSQL, no SQLite — the app only needs to store an API key, so just use browser localStorage.
-For the frontend: React, but constrained to shadcn/ui components only.
-I described exactly how I wanted the interface to look and — just as important — what not to add.
+This time, I stripped everything back.
+No PostgreSQL, no SQLite - the app only needs to store an API key, so just use browser localStorage.
+For the frontend: React, but allowed to use shadcn/ui components only.
+I described exactly how I wanted the interface to look and - just as important - what not to add.
 Agents love to over-architect.
-Tell them you need a full-stack app and they’ll propose a database for everything.
-Constraints matter more than instructions.

 Session one: generate a plan, split into frontend and backend plans.
 Session two: implement the backend.
 Session three: implement the frontend.